bubbakittee/GeomBib/README.md

 The bibliography is a single large text file in the .bib format used by TeX/LaTeX.
 It includes, among other things:
   - All papers published in the journal Computer-Aided Geometric Design (CAGD)
   - All geometry-centric papers published in the journal Computer-Aided Design (CAD)
-  - All the papers I could find written bymy favorite authors in the field.
+  - All the papers I could find written by my favorite authors in the field.
 In no particular order, these are Wolfgang Boehm, Rida Farouki, Gerald Farin, Ron Goldman, Gershon Elber, and a few others.

 I created the bibliography for my own use, but I'm publishing it here in the hope that other people will benefit from it (and contrbute to it, also, I hope).